MIT MBA GMAT Scores: What Score Do I Need?

 TTP PRO TIP:

-If you come from an overrepresented group or industry, aim for a GMAT score that beats the Sloan median or average.
-If you come from an underrepresented group or industry, aim for a GMAT score that at least meets the median or average.
+If you come from an overrepresented group or industry, aim for a GMAT score that beats the Sloan median.
+If you come from an underrepresented group or industry, aim for a GMAT score that at least meets the median.

 Whatever GMAT score you aim for, just remember that if you work hard, have a smart study plan, and refuse to give up, you CAN achieve an impressive GMAT score.